MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 Required `WidgetEvent` data:

-* `host`
+* `hostId`

-Using this event, it is expected that the Service Worker will enumerate the Widget Instances associated with the `host` and Fetch new data for each.
+Using this event, it is expected that the Service Worker will enumerate the Widget Instances associated with the `hostId` and Fetch new data for each.

 ![](media/resume.gif)

+## Proactively Updating a Widget

+While the events outlined above allow developers to respond to widget interactions in real-time, developers will also likely want to update their widgets at other times.
+There are three primary methods for getting new data into a widget without interaction from a user or prompting via the [Widget Service](#dfn-widget-service):

+### Server Push

+Many developers are already familiar with Push Notifications as a means of notifying users of timely updates and information.
+Widgets offer an alternative means of informing users without interrupting them with a notification bubble.

+In order to use the [Push API](https://www.w3.org/TR/push-api/), a user must grant the developer [the necessary permission(s)](https://www.w3.org/TR/push-api/#permission).
+Once granted, however, developers could send widget data as part of any Server Push, either alongside pushes intended as Notifications or ones specifically intended to direct content into a widget.

+### Periodic Sync

+The [Periodic Sync API](https://developer.mozilla.org/docs/Web/API/Web_Periodic_Background_Synchronization_API) enables developers to wake up their Service Worker to synchronize data with the server.
+This Service Worker-directed event could be used to gather updates for any [Widget Instances](#dfn-widget-instance).

+Caveats:

+1. This API is currently only supported in Chromium browsers.
+1. Sync frequency is currently governed by site engagement metrics and is capped at 2× per day (once every 12 hours).
+We are investigating whether the frequency could be increased for PWAs with active widgets.

+### Server-sent Events

+[Server-sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html) are similar to a web socket, but only operate in one direction: from the server to a client.
+The `EventSource` interface is available within worker threads (including Service Workers) and can be used to "listen" for server-sent updates.

 ## Example